 5.1.2 Entity authentication

-authentication is as defined by TS 33.102 [4] subclause 5.1.2.
+For E-UTRAN and MulteFire PLMN access mode, the entity authentication is as defined by 3GPP TS 33.102 [4] subclause 5.1.2.
+For MulteFire NHN access mode the EAP is used for entity authentication as defined in MFA TS MF.202 [MF2].

 5.1.3 User data and signalling data confidentiality